 Gradle is a build automation system that provides plugins to build C/C++ libraries and applications.
 In CLion, you can work with Gradle projects that are based on cpp-application and cpp-library plugins (for more details on C/C++ Gradle plugins, see this blog post: Introducing the new C++ plugins).

-Select build.gradle file, select Open as a Project, and provide the Gradle settings (you can change these settings later in the dialog):from the main menu, choose the
+Select build.gradle file, and click Open as a Project.from the main menu, choose the

 Use auto-import - select this option to enable auto-importing Gradle settings for your project.

 Use default gradle wrapper (recommended) - select this option to use Gradle wrapper.
 In this case you delegate the update of Gradle versions to Gradle and get an automatic Gradle download for the build.
 It also lets you build with a precise Gradle version.
 The Gradle version is saved in the gradle-wrapper.properties file in the Gradle directory of your project.
 We recommend that you use this option to eliminate any Gradle version problems in your project.

 Use Gradle local distribution - select this option if you want to manually download and use a specific Gradle version.
 Specify the location of your Gradle installation and JVM under which CLion will run Gradle when you import the specified Gradle project and when you execute its tasks.

 Gradle JVM - provide the path to JVM location.

 In CLion, there are two Run/Debug configurations available for Gradle projects: Gradle and Gradle Native Application.

 In the Gradle configuration dialog, configure the following settings:

 |Gradle project||- click and select the registered Gradle project:|

 |Tasks|| - specify tasks you want to execute with this configuration.
 Note that you can run several tasks in one Run/Debug configuration.
 For example, specify |